Earth Notes: On Ubitricity EV Mobile MPAN Magic (2017)

 Learn how electric vehicle (EV) charging can work for town and city homes without driveways.
 A simple clever idea! #EV #cleantech #ubitricity

 Like many city dwellers I have no driveway to park on.
 So nowhere of my own to plug in an Electric Vehicle (EV).
 There is a streetlamp in the car park near us though.
 I could use that with ubitricity's clever scheme.
 (It would be even better to charge from my own solar PV, if I could!)

-2017/07/11 I had the good fortune to be at a cleantech pitching session with Knut, founder of ubitricity, and I'm an instant fan of one element of his master plan to take over the world, that happens to make owning an EV (eg a small electric car) a more realistic proposition for me.
+2017-07-11 I had the good fortune to be at a cleantech pitching session beside Knut, founder of ubitricity.
+I am a fan of part of his plan to take over the world.
+The part that happens to make owning a small electric car (an EV) more plausible for me.

 Clever Cable, Tag-along Tariff

-The ubitricity scheme, as I understand it, gives you a smart charging A/C cable for your car, with an Internet-connected meter in it, that connects you to an appropriate domestic tariff as if you were carrying around your home consumer unit and electricity meter with you.
+The ubitricity scheme provides a smart charging cable for your car.
+The cable contains an Internet-connected meter.
+The cable connects you to power in the lamp post.
+It also connects to an appropriate domestic tariff.
+Just as if you were carrying around your home electricity meter with you.
+But without the rather long extension cable!
 You are billed as your mobile phone is, for usage, wherever you are.

-(That tariff could reward charging at grid-friendly times, too.)
+That tariff could also reward charging at grid-friendly times.

-The charging cables are themselves locked at both ends, so hard to steal.
+The charging cables are locked at both ends.
+Thus hard to steal.

-And ubitricity can convert any London lamppost to a charging point in a matter of minutes, without planning or reglatory issues and delays.
+Now ubitricity can convert any London lamp post to a charging point in minutes.
+Magic!

-All obvious in retrospect, as any good idea is likely to be!
+All obvious in hindsight.
+As any really good idea often is.